cloudinary-training/cld-intro-android-sdk/README.md

 We'll be presenting this content using [Android Studio](https://developer.android.com/studio)

-You may import the Java code used into your favorite IDE.
-You'll find the `MainActivity.java` in the repo in the folder `app/src/main/java/com/cloudinary/academy_course`.

 This is the entry point to static "runners" that contain code to help you upload, manage and transform your media.

 ### Install Java

-- Java 6 or greater, we are be using version 8 in the course
+- We are using Java version 8 in the course
 - Java Download www.oracle.com/java/technologies/javase/javase-jdk8-downloads
 - Mac : brew install recommended https://brew.sh/
 - You can find [instructions for downloading and installing Java ](https://www.java.com/en/download/help/index_installing.html) for many environments.